 As a rule, send up to six poems or one story at a time.
 We rarely publish non-fiction, but there are exceptions.
 We do not publish reviews.
-Manuscripts must be legible and be sure that includes your name and address.
+Manuscripts must be legible and be sure that includes your name and address and please do not staple your work.
 Enclose a stamped, self-addressed envelope of adequate size or we cannot reply.
 If you don’t want your work returned, please make that clear.
 Cover letters are welcome if they contain pertinent information, but they are hardly a requirement.
 Because we read all submissions carefully, please allow up to three months for an answer.
 That’s also why we will not consider simultaneous submissions.
 We also cannot accept submissions by fax or e-mail.
 We never have contests or theme issues.
 We do have a regular section of work by high school writers: special guidelines for high school writers.
 All contributors receive checks on acceptance and copies of the issue containing their work.

 Artwork and book manuscripts are by invitation only, without exception.
 We cannot be responsible for unsolicited work.

 High School Submissions

 Since 1968, every issue of Hanging Loose has had a section of high school writing.
 We’re always looking for new writers.
 Here’s how to submit your work: